MC 4613 DVD - Hi-Fi System AEG - Free user manual and instructions

 Connect both Audio cables for the right and the left speakers to your playback device or your amplifier.

-Plug the Audio jacks into the corresponding sockets on your play-back device or your amplifier.
+- Plug the audio jacks into the corresponding sockets on your playback device or amplifier.

 Fig. 2/25